4. Automate, Plugins & Themes Updates

 If Automate is not already activated on your site, click the “Get Started” button on the Automate tab to open the Quick Start setup wizard

-- I’ll do it manually – Choose which plugins and themes you would like to automatically update after the setup wizard is complete.
+- Auto-update – Choose whether you want to automatically update everything or select which plugins and themes you would like to automatically update after the setup wizard is complete.

-- Safe Auto Alerts – Receive an email notification if Safe Update Check detects a change equal or more than the selected percentage value
+- Safe Update Alerts – Receive an email notification if Safe Update Check detects a change equal or more than the percentage value you set.

-- Email Updates – Receive Automate email updates
+- Email Updates – Receive email summaries of Automate updates.

 After running the Quick Start setup wizard, you can make changes to any of the selected configurations in the settings tab.